Home » Repurposed Furniture » Upholstered Twin Headboard Bench

 Iron and Pin Ruffles for Upholstered Bench

 I used a drop cloth for the upholstery material.
 It was washed in bleach and dried in the dryer to soften it up.
 I stapled a large piece onto the board.
 About 7 inches from the hem was ripped to make the ruffle. (if you make a slit, drop cloth rips quite easily) I ironed my pleats (not pictured), then pinned them in place.
 Using the hemmed side makes it an easier project without hemming.
-A lot like I did on this Upholstered Chair.
+It’s a lot like I did on this Upholstered Chair.

 I folded the corner back to make sure I had a clean edge.